More about Royal Museums of Fine Arts of Belgium

 Here is what Wikipedia says about Royal Museums of Fine Arts of Belgium

-The Royal Museums contains over 20,000 drawings, sculptures, and paintings, covering a period extending from the early 15th century to the present, such as those of Flemish old masters like Bruegel, Rogier van der Weyden, Robert Campin, Anthony van Dyck, Jacob Jordaens, and Peter Paul Rubens, making it the most popular art institution and most visited museum complex in Belgium.
-The Magritte Museum houses the world's largest collection of the works of the surrealist René Magritte.
+The Royal Museums contain over 20,000 drawings, sculptures, and paintings, covering a period extending from the early 15th century to the present, such as those of Flemish old masters like Bruegel, Rogier van der Weyden, Robert Campin, Anthony van Dyck, Jacob Jordaens, and Peter Paul Rubens, making them the most popular art institution and most visited museum complex in Belgium.
+The Magritte Museum houses the world's largest collection of works by the surrealist artist René Magritte.

 Check out the full Wikipedia article about Royal Museums of Fine Arts of Belgium